komrad36/KPS/README.md

     Propagation terminated by user after 0.749 sec realtime.

 ## KPS_Vis ##
 The fun part!
-While KPS is simulating, or afterward (the files are saved to disk), any combination of eight satellite parameters can be plotted by KPS_Vis.
+While KPS is simulating, or afterward (the files are saved to disk), any combination of ten satellite parameters can be plotted by KPS_Vis.
 The following table explains the available parameters:

 Parameter	|	Description
 ----------- | -----------------------------------
 R			|	Position
 V			|	Velocity
 Q			|	Attitude Quaternion
+Q_ORB		|	Quaternion to Orbital Frame
+ALT			|	Altitude
+B_STAR		|	Starred Ballistic Coefficient
 W			|	Angular Velocity
 V_B			|	Velocity (in Body Frame)
 E			|	Pointing Error
-ALT			|	Altitude
-B_STAR		|	Starred Ballistic Coefficient
+ORIENTATION	|	Live 3-D View of Satellite Polygons

 Simply choose Python (KPS_Vis.pyw) or MATLAB/Octave (KPS_Vis.m) and open the file for editing.
 Near the top you will see the list of available parameters.
 Don’t delete any lines or set any of them to ‘false’; just comment out the ones you don’t want to see, leaving only those you do.
 For example, the top of the MATLAB version shows:

-    % PLOT_R = true
+	% PLOT_R = true;
-    % PLOT_V = true
+	% PLOT_V = true;
-    % PLOT_Q = true
+	% PLOT_Q = true;
+	% PLOT_Q_ORB = true;
-    % PLOT_W = true
+	% PLOT_ALT = true;
-    % PLOT_V_B = true
+	% PLOT_B_STAR = true;
-    PLOT_E = true
+	PLOT_W = true;
-    PLOT_ALT = true
+	PLOT_V_B = true;
-    PLOT_B_STAR = true
+	PLOT_E = true;
+	% PLOT_ORIENTATION = true;

-More than about 3 plots or so will be too small to be useful.
+More than about 3 plots or so at one time will be too small to be useful.
 Choose the ones you want, then save the file and run the simulation in the same directory as the KPS output files!
-No arguments required.
+No arguments to the script are required.

 The simulation starts in REALTIME mode, constantly checking for and adding any new data from the KPS output files.
 If it sees no change for a while, indicating that simulation has finished, it switches to FINAL mode, cleans up the plots, adjusts the axes, and enables interactive mode for the user, who is then free to zoom, scale, rotate, save plots to image files, etc. This utility requires the matplotlib and numpy modules.
 Some example screenshots are included with KPS.